Uni Royalties - Oil & Gas Frequently Asked Questions (FAQ)

 7. Historical Cash Flows and Averages for: 12 months, 6 months, and 3 months.

-8. Tax Rates - Tax Rates for Purchase and Severance may be too high, low, or non-existent pending your state of where the interest is located, which affects a properties value and offer rate.
+8. Tax Rates - Tax Rates for Purchase and Severance may be too high, low, or non-existent pending your state of where the interest is located, which affects a property's value and offer rate.

 Our offers typically range 25 - 70 months (pending certain parameters).
 The information above allows us to calculate current reserves with a prediction of future reserves and cash flows.
 Our objective is to offer you fair market value while addressing risks and uncertainties that may be involved in future interests and commodities prices.